anoopanni/client-agency/README.md

     2. npm install body-parser jsonwebtoken morgan sequelize --save
     3. npm install express --save

 c.
+(OR) How to install project dependencies without doing npm install <package_name> ?
+    1. cd <project dir>
+    2. npm install

+d.
 How to run express.js server; the port is set to 8080 in the code

     1. node app.js

-d.
+e.
 Install mysql driver to connect to the database from express.js

     1. npm install mysql

-e.
+f.
 Put the following key-value pair in the header for all subsequent requests after obtaining token : "x-access-token" : "token"

-f.
+g.
 Payload for endpoint : http://localhost:8080/api/createagency-client

     payload :
     {